Food Bank COVID-19 Response Plan

 Due to capacity limits and safety issues, please note:

 We require all volunteers to schedule their session.
 Please go to our volunteer page to register.
 We accept volunteers over the age of 16.
-We recommend that volunteers 65 and over use caution.
+We recommend that volunteers 60 and older use caution.

 We will continue to adapt as we learn more about COVID-19 and will continue to update our information as changes occur.